davidlougheed/teloscore/README.md

 ## Requirements

 * Python 3.10+
-* Tested on macOS and Linux
+* Operating system: tested on macOS and Linux

 ## Installation